Sheltered housing is accommodation designed for people over 55 although some schemes will also consider people under 55 if you have a disability.

 How to apply

-To apply for sheltered housing you must complete an online registration form.
+To apply for sheltered housing you must complete an online registration form below.

 Your application will be assessed to determine your suitability and priority for sheltered housing.
 To assess we may need to visit you in your home.